How to Add Your Business to Yellow Pages Directory: Complete 2025 Guide

 Before creating a new listing, use the search bar to check if your business already exists in the Yellow Pages database.
 Sometimes listings are created automatically from public records or third-party data sources.
 Enter your business name along with your city and state to see if anything appears.

 If you find an existing listing for your business, you’ll want to claim that profile rather than creating a duplicate.
-If nothing appears, you’re ready to start fresh with a new listing.
+Duplicate listings confuse customers and dilute your search rankings.
+If nothing appears after a thorough search, you’re ready to start fresh with a new listing.
+Try searching variations of your business name to be absolutely certain no listing exists.

 If an existing listing appeared in your search, click the “Claim this business” button or link.
 If you’re starting from scratch, select “Add a new business” or similar option.
 This is where you’ll input your essential business information, known as NAP data (Name, Address, Phone number).